A lack of connection and attention. It’s a common complaint of online students and instructors. But it doesn’t need to be.

 Public Chat enables students to contact instructors publicly.
 Although this is not best practice, students will sometimes post their questions on the public chat room for the entire class to see.
 Try to respond to the student in a private chat, so the rest of the class is not distracted by a one-on-one conversation.
 The best practice for responding to public chats is within 2 to 3 minutes, preferably by an assistant instructor.

-While some questions about specific problems within the virtual training lab are more appropriate for a one-on-one conversation, other questions are appropriate for the entire group and provide a learning moment for all.
+While some questions about specific problems within the online training platform are more appropriate for a one-on-one conversation, other questions are appropriate for the entire group and provide a learning moment for all.

 Help Queue: when a student requests help, a timer pops up showing the number of seconds the student has been waiting for help.
 When you hover over the student, you can assign the help request to yourself—or to an assistant instructor—for processing.
 The best practice for responding to help requests involves a 2-step process:

 - Immediately tell students which queue position they are in and when to expect help.

 - Assist students within the given timeframe provided.
 On average, it takes instructors 3 to 7 minutes to help students with basic help requests.

 Emoticons help students catch an instructor’s attention.
 For example, students can “raise their hands” to ask verbal questions or can notify instructors that they are moving too fast or too slow within the course.

 Before class starts, provide ground rules for requesting help.
 Establish when it is appropriate to use Private Chat, Public Chat and Help Queue.
 Respond to all questions and help requests before moving to the next topic of the course.